Table of Contents

 Limitations of this Dance Analysis

-Before moving on to explain how I analysed texts, I would like to discuss the limitations of this dance analysis.
+Before moving on to explain how I analyzed texts, I would like to discuss the limitations of this dance analysis.

 In 2.5 and 4.4.1, I already mentioned that in dance studies it is widely acknowledged that videos, for documenting and analyzing dance, are very useful but also limited, as they mediate the dance and provide just a point of view of the performance.